baocin/embedded-sigproc/content/posts/sigproc/linearity.md

 +++
-date = "2018-12-27"
+date = "2018-12-31"
-title = "What even is linear?" markup = "mmark"
+title = "On linearity: straight lines, linear operators & the Fourier transform" markup = "mmark"
 +++

- The list of engineering ideas centered on linearity is endless: linear regression, linear time-invariant (LTI) filter, linear dynamical system, non-linear neural networks etc. Most of these ideas are introduced with a cursorsy view of the significance of linearity.
+ The list of engineering ideas centered on linearity is endless: linear regression, linear time-invariant (LTI) filter, linear dynamical system, linearization etc. Most of these ideas are introduced with a cursorsy view of the significance of linearity.
 In this post, I want to flip the perspective and make linearity the central theme and elucidate how other ideas depend on it.

  We probably all think straight line when we think of the word linear.
 In fact, my first strong association of the word is from physics: the recti*linear* propagation of light i.e light travels in a straight line.
 But what do straight lines have to do with all those listed ideas?
-Can we define linearity in a context independent manner?
+Can we define linearity in a more generalized manner?
 We’ll start with elementary math and build up a definition that can be applied whenever we encounter the word linear.
-Ultimately, we'll use the new perspective of linearity in understanding Fourier transforms.
-My goal in doing this exercise was to replace the straight line mental picture with some other picture that makes more sense and is more useful.
+Ultimately, we'll use the new perspective of linearity in understanding a popular linear operator: the Fourier transform.
+My goal in doing this exercise was to replace the straight line mental picture with a more generalized notion of linearity.

-# Concrete meaning of linear

 ## Linear equations: From straight lines to hyperplanes

-An equation relates variables with equality and takes the following form for $n$ variables:
+An equation relates variables with equality ($=$).
+It takes the following form for $n$ variables:

 ${\displaystyle a_{1}x_{1}+\cdots +a_{n}x_{n}+b=0}$